melt-umn/ableC/extensions/templating/README.md

 * Allow linking behavior of templated functions to be explicitly specified, if desired.
 Currently these are just static, to avoid redefinitions.
 Maybe allow an option to emit duplicates and use the C++ linker?

+## TODO items before this is merged
+* Make injectGlobalDeclsType non-forwarding or get rid of it
+* Fix recursive instantiations with different types in struct templates
+* Use nested Message for reporting errors in recursive instantiations
+* Decide what to do about operator overloading
+  * Fix now with attributes, or fix later?